quicwg/base-drafts/draft-ietf-quic-transport.md

 response from the server.
 To ensure that the client is not linkable across each of these changes, a new connection ID and packet number gap are needed for each network.
 To support this, a server sends multiple NEW_CONNECTION_ID messages.
-Each NEW_CONNECTION_ID is marked with a sequence number, which determines the order in which they are used.
+Each NEW_CONNECTION_ID is marked with a sequence number.
+Connection IDs MUST be used in the order in which they are numbered.

 Packet number gaps are cumulative.
 A client might skip connection IDs, but it MUST ensure that it applies the associated packet number gaps in addition to the